1. Purpose

 1. What are the cleanroom requirements for pharmaceutical manufacturing?

-Users often seek information on the specific cleanliness standards and regulations for pharmaceutical cleanrooms, including requirements for air quality, particle counts, temperature, humidity, and pressure.
+Users often seek information on specific cleanliness standards including air quality, particle counts, temperature, humidity, and pressure requirements.

 2. What ISO Standards are applicable to pharmaceutical cleanrooms?